hkellaway/HNKGooglePlacesAutocomplete/README.md

 * Create a [Google Developer account](https://developers.google.com/)
 * Create a new Project
-* Turn on the Places API
+* Turn on the Google Places API Web Service
 * Find your API key in your Project's API Credentials

 ### CoreLocation Framework